-The section of this anthology called Collaborative Group Work offers more evidence about how you can promote effective group work and structure small-group discussion.
+Section 3 of this anthology, Collaborative group work (page 20), offers more evidence about how you can promote effective group work and structure small-group discussion.

-Effective teachers of numeracy Effective literacy teaching in the first years of school
+- Effective teachers of numeracy - Effective literacy teaching in the first years of school

-There is a great deal of additional evidence (click to References p 14) on the effectiveness of structured collaborative learning, some of which is summarised online.
-The topic is also covered in much greater detail in the Collaborative Group Work section of this anthology.
+There is a great deal of additional evidence on the effectiveness of structured collaborative learning, some of which is summarised online.
+The topic is covered in much greater detail in section 3, Collaborative group work.